dchelyuk/dchelyuk/README.md

 - 👋 Hi, I’m @dchelyuk
-- 👀 I’m interested in Python
+- 👀 I’m interested in Java and Python
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on Java and Python projects
 - 📫 How to reach me dchelyuk@gmail.com

 <!---